Creek Fire: 166,965 acres now burned with 0% containment, latest evacuations issued for Fresno, Madera, Mariposa counties

 Wednesday, September 9

-Fire crews were working to produce a containment line from the San Joaquin River toward Castle Peak on Wedneday morning, CAL FIRE said.
+Fire crews were working to produce a containment line from the San Joaquin River toward Castle Peak on Wednesday morning, CAL FIRE said.

-Meanwhile, dozers are trying to reduce vegetation near buildings in Cascadel Woods.
+During a briefing on Wednesday night, fire officials detailed the efforts underway to protect homes and addressed concerns from evacuees on when they'll be able to return.

-A Red Flag Warning remains in effect through 8 p.m. on Wednesday for the fire area.
+For now, authorities said the thousands of residents forced out by flames should prepare to spend weeks away from their houses.

 Tuesday, September 8